gaphg/Satisfiable-Music-Theory/readme.md

 ### Music-specific Constructs
 We provide the following base functionality:
-- `pitches-of`: takes in a `Voice` as input, and returns a `List of Pitch`, which represents of all of its pitches.
+- `pitches-of`: takes in a `Voice` as input, and returns a `TimeSeries of Pitch`, which represents of all of its pitches.
-- `contour-of`: takes in a `Voice` as input, and returns an `List of Interval`, which represents the intervals between consecutive pitches in the voice.
+- `contour-of`: takes in a `Voice` as input, and returns an `TimeSeries of Interval`, which represents the intervals between consecutive pitches in the voice.
-- `diads-of`: takes in two `Voice`s as input, and returns an `List of Interval`, which represents the intervals between the two different voices.
+- `diads-of`: takes in two `Voice`s as input, and returns an `TimeSeries of Interval`, which represents the intervals between the two different voices.
 - `interval-bt`: takes in two `Pitch`es as input, and returns an `Interval`, which represents the interval between the two pitches.
 - `flatten`: takes in a `Pitch` or an `Interval` and returns a `Pitch` or `Interval`, respectively, where the notion of an octave have been removed (e.g. for pitches by moving the note to be in between `0p` and `11p` inclusive, so turns `60p` into `0p`, and for intervals, makes it fit within one octave, a major 9th turns into a major 2nd).